psn417/nep_extrapolation/README.md

 You need to have a NEP.

 ### 2. Selecting an *Active Set*
 An active set invsersion (`.asi` file) is needed when calculating the extrapolation grade.
 The active set can also be considered as the environments with the maximum diversity.
-You can use `select_active.py` to get an active set (`.asi` file) inversion by `MaxVol` and corresponding structures (`.xyz` file).
+You can use `select_active.py` to get an active set inversion (`.asi` file) by `MaxVol` and corresponding structures (`.xyz` file).

+### 3. Selecting structures with large gamma
+If you want to select some structures to add to the training set, you can calculate their extrapolation grade (`gamma`) and judge if their are outside the training set.
+This can be performed by the `compute_extrapolatione` command in `GPUMD` or by `select_gamma.py`.
+You may modify the gamma cutoff to control how far they are from the training set.
+The default value in `select_gamma.py` is `1`.

+However, the selected structures can be dupelicated, so you need to perform the next step.

-### 3. Extending your training set
+### 4. Extending your training set
 If you want to select some structures to add to the training set, your can put them together and perform a `MaxVol` selection.
 This is in `select_extend.py`.